LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

     - blurbs
     - users
 - go service by service making rules per model and validate them in the validate method
+- uh oh duh populate the Result class as well

 =================================